timusg/praegustator/readme.md

  check "application/nginx"
  check "application/puma"
  check "application/s3cmd"
+ properties name: "foo"
 end
 ```
 The `role` method mark all nodes with that role .
 Within the
 block passed to `role` you can declare checks using the `check` method.
+arbitrary hash can be passed to checks usin `properties` method, also
+current node under test is added automatically to properties hash.

 Where check are server spec files: